Sunereum-Labs/sunre-bond-simulator/README.md

 The simulator has also been designed to incorporate more complete, robust and detailed natural peril datasets when available.
 Currently, simulation can be run on historical weather years spanning 1955-2023.
-The incorporation of more historical data or propiertary forecast data would allow for a greater depth of empirical simulation.
+The incorporation of more historical data or proprietary forecast data would allow for a greater depth of empirical simulation.

 The goal of the simulator is to empirically test solvency and yield on capital for different portfolios of insured assets, and protocol configurations.
-This is akin to monte carlo simulation used to construct probability distributions in complex, multi-variate probability problems; and common in short-tail insurance modelling.
+This is akin to Monte Carlo simulation used to construct probability distributions in complex, multi-variate probability problems; and common in short-tail insurance modelling.
 The simulator operates in discrete daily time steps, with premium received and claims paid out at the end of each day after the realisation of investment returns.
 Each simulation year is an intra-year time-dependent Markov Chain but inter-year independent.
 Effectively, the portfolio is "reset" every year (capital restored and profits taken); each year of simulation is independent of eachother.
-This allows for the capturing of intra-year depedent risks but disaggregates inter-year correlations/clusters of risks.
+This allows for the capturing of intra-year dependent risks but disaggregates inter-year correlations/clusters of risks.
-This decision and protocal design choice aligns with the liquid and short-duration nature of Web3 financial products.
+This decision and protocol design choice aligns with the liquid and short-duration nature of Web3 financial products.
 Portfolios are randomly selected subject to user input variables such as state(s), min and max solar farm AC MW size, number of assets, etc.
 Selection of specific assets is easily configurable in the code-base down the road when required.
 The simulator runs _m_ portfolio iterations containing _n_ assets over _y_ historical weather years.